bimdata/documentation-old/doc_sphinx/viewer/parameters.rst

 Elements & IFC
 ----------------

-Methods to interact with elements of your model:
+Methods to interact with elements of your Model.

 .. js:method:: BIMDataViewer.setPickable(selector)